veno77/raisepon-2.0/README.txt

 */5 * * * *     www     /usr/local/bin/php -f /path/to/your/webcontent/update_rrd.php > /dev/null 2>&1

-Add also this if you want to use AUTO ONU registering based on Illegal ONUs found on device:
+Add also this if you want to use AUTO ONU registering based on Illegal ONUs found in OLT devices:

 */5 * * * *     www     /usr/local/bin/php -f /path/to/your/webcontent/update_auto.php > /dev/null 2>&1

 Configure your OLTs to send logs to your syslogd server.

 Edit your sylogd.conf:

 local7.*                                        /var/log/gpon.log

 Create rrd/ directory under the raisepon root tree.

-Default username/password admin/admin123.
+Default username/password for web interface admin/admin123.

 Usage:
 1. You need to add at least One OLT and one pon port to be able to add customers.
-2. If you are provisioning GPON/GEPON, you CAN create also line-profile, service-profile and match them to Services ID in the web-interface.
+2. You can create also line-profile, service-profile and match them to Services ID in the web-interface.
 You need to pre-create the same profiles with same ids on the OLTs you are going to provision.
 3. Clicking on INFO in index.html when you load the customers on selected OLT and PON will give you more information.
 4. If you use AUTO assign of ONUs on certain OLT/PON port you can find created ONUs in UNASSIGNED before being automaticaly assigned by update_auto.php - executed every 5 minutes via crontab.